 Official Website: Minnesota Zoo

-The Minnesota Zoo is the second-largest zoo in the US.
+The Minnesota Zoo is the fourth-largest zoo in the US.
 With a total area of 485 acres, it is more than 200 acres larger than the next-largest zoo in the country.
 It is located in Apple Valley, Minnesota and was opened in 1978.
 This zoo was one of the first to organize its animals according to their habitats instead of by species, which was possible in part because the zoo had such a large area to work with.

 There are six themed areas in the Minnesota Zoo that each house exhibits of animals from different habitats around the globe.
 The Medtronic Minnesota Trail leads through more than fifteen exhibits with animals that are native to the area like the American black bear, bald eagle, and coyote.
 Russia’s Grizzly Coast is an area in the zoo that simulates the Russian Far East and houses animals like brown bears, Amur leopards, and wild boars.